Can we please have some actual gender equality in fiction?

 I can probably write a whole series taking the infinite examples where men need to be “put in their place” in Faux Femme Fatale stories, but I’m going to stop right there before my piss is brought to a boil.

-The point is this: I am all for gender equality in fiction.
+The point is this: I am all for gender equality in fiction and in real life (like, no shit, of course I am).
 Many of my favourite stories feature equally equipped characters of both genders.
 Again, Being Erica and Age of Youth come to mind.
 What made them powerful characters were their individuality, not how much they can prove the other sex wrong.

 So for the love of god, established writers and new writers alike, please avoid this trope.
 It’s old, dead, and tired, and it sets our progress back by several centuries.